 Other countries, like Australia, don’t require you to re-check your luggage when you’re connecting internationally but do when you’re connecting domestically.
 For instance, if you’d be flying Singapore – Sidney – Wellington, you wouldn’t have to re-check your bag in Sidney, because your next destination is New Zealand.
 If, however, you’d be flying Singapore – Sidney – Melbourne, you’d have to re-check your bag at Sidney.

-In Europe, usually, you’ll have re-check your bags only if your destination airport doesn’t have customs.
+In Europe, usually, you’ll have to re-check your bags only if your destination airport doesn’t have customs.
 For instance, if you’d fly New-York – Amsterdam – Girona (Smaller Spanish airport without customs near Barcelona), you’d have to re-check your bag in Amsterdam, because Girona doesn’t have customs facilities.
 If, however, you’d be flying New York – Amsterdam – Barcelona, you wouldn’t have to re-check your bags at Amsterdam, because Barcelona has customs facilities.

 And when you’re flying through other countries, especially if the connection airports are small, it’s best to assume that you’ll have to recheck your bag at every connection.
 So if you’re purchasing tickets separately, make sure that the connection times are long enough.